struktured/bs-holochain/README.md

 ## Define your zomes as usual

 Create a dna.json and schema files as you would for any standard holochain app.
+See their [DNA](https://developer.holochain.org/DNA) reference documentation for further details on this step.

 ## Implement your zomes